-The oral contraceptive pill (OCP) is one of medicines great breakthroughs.
+The oral contraceptive pill (OCP) is one of the medicines great breakthroughs.

-But there a side to the OCP that all women should know about, so that they can make an informed choice when taking it.
+But they’re aside to the OCP that all women should know about so that they can make an informed choice when taking it.
 And perhaps looking back some eighty years later, we may have some unwanted effects that you never thought possible.

 Estrogen and your gut

 Most oral contraceptive pills contain estrogen in varying forms.
-This oestrogen is metabolised by your gut microbiome, which regulates estrogens through secretion of β-glucuronidase, an enzyme that de-conjugates estrogens into their active forms.
-This collection of bacteria is called the estrobolome and it effects circulating oestrogen levels.
+This oestrogen is metabolised by your gut microbiome, which regulates estrogens through the secretion of β-glucuronidase, an enzyme that de-conjugates estrogens into their active forms.
+This collection of bacteria is called the estrobolome and it affects circulating oestrogen levels.

 Oral contraceptives have been linked to inflammatory bowel disease